 squeue.
 This section also addresses the question of why a job may have a long queue wait and explains a little about how job scheduling works.

 squeue command to check the status of your jobs.
-You can see whether your job is queued or running, along with information about requested resources.
+You can see whether your job is queued or running, along with the information on requested resources.
 If the job is running you can see elapsed time and resources used.

 Here are some examples for user usr1234 and job 123456.